 This cuts both ways.
 For example, I would love to put pink in our bedroom, but my husband used his reject rule.
 It’s almost like a card game, but trust me this works.

 This rule should apply to things that you inherit from family and friends.
 I have heard many people say that “I can’t get rid of this because it was a gift”.
 This rule gives you both permission to get rid of those “gifts” and embrace your own style.
-It can be tricky telling your in laws that you are not keeping their precious gift (although remember they didn’t want it and that’s why you have it).
+It can be tricky telling your in laws that you are not keeping their family heirloom (although remember they didn’t want it and that’s why you have it).
 Don’t let this deter you.
-It’s your home and it should be decorated in a style that makes you happy, not your in-laws.
+It’s your home and it should be decorated in a style that makes you happy, no one else.

 3. Choose A Joint Color Palette